|

 -

-- Double Drummer Cicadas - the largest cicadas in Australia,
+- Double Drummer Cicada last molting - the largest cicada in Australia,

 Cicadas are well known because their 'song' is the back ground

-noise here in summer.
-Their empty shells often seen on tree trunks and
+noise here during summer.
+Their empty shells are often seen on tree trunks and

 More information about cicada in general can be found in this Cicada